Planning Reviews, Public Notices and Public Hearings

-Applications submitted to the Department of City Planning for review may require Zoning Review and/or one or more of the Planning reviews, public notices, and/or public hearings listed below depending on the location and scope of work.
+Applications submitted to the Department of City Planning for review may require Zoning Review and/or one or more of the Planning reviews, public notices and/or public hearings listed below depending on the location and scope of work.
 Please note that this list is not exhaustive, but includes the most common components.
-Click on the links below for more information on each component.

 Zoning Review Process